 The \$21,085,485 in technology costs related to operating fees represent costs incurred with regard to activities of FCAT as the Plan Processor.
-Operating fees are those fees paid by CAT LLC to and maintain the CAT and to perform system, including compliance, security, testing, training, communications with the industry (e.g., management of the business operations related to the and webinars) and program management as required by the CAT NMS Plan.
+Operating fees are those fees paid by CAT LLC to FCAT as the Plan Processor to operate and maintain the CAT and to perform business operations related to the system, including compliance, security, testing, training, communications with the industry (e.g., management of the FINRA CAT Helpdesk, FAQs, website and webinars) and program management as required by the CAT NMS Plan.